 A study by Evidence-Based Complementary and Alternative Medicine found that acupuncture stimulates the production of the neurotransmitter dopamine, which decreases pain, promotes a feeling of well-being, and even helps short-circuit the reward mechanisms in the brain implicated in addiction.
 “Acupuncture helps reduce the effects of positive and negative reinforcement involved in opiate addiction by modulating mesolimbic dopamine neurons,” the authors write.

-Despite its success mitigating withdrawal symptoms, acupuncture is not regarded as a self-contained treatment for addiction.
-ViewPoint Rehabilitation offers acupuncture to ease detox and facilitate recovery and long-term abstinence as part of a broader rehabilitation programme at our New Mexico drug rehab center.
+Acupuncture and addiction treatment: despite its success mitigating withdrawal symptoms, acupuncture is not regarded as a self-contained treatment for addiction.
+ViewPoint Rehabilitation offers acupuncture to ease detox and facilitate recovery and long-term abstinence as part of a broader rehabilitation program at our New Mexico drug rehab center.
 This is a best practice whereby acupuncture is administered by an experienced practitioner who can take a proper inventory of an addicted person’s drug and alcohol history, and diagnose any presenting or underlying health conditions compromised by the addiction or forming part of the pathway to the addiction itself.
 As the authors of the Evidence-Based Complementary and Alternative Medicine study write: “Our experience suggests that better therapeutic acupuncture effects are obtained by doctors with several years, or even decades, of clinical training.”

-[i] An acupuncture programme for the treatment of drug-addicted persons, M. O.Smith Medical Director, Substance Abuse Division, Lincoln Hospital, New York, New York; I. Khan Senior Medical Officer, Division of Mental Health, World Health Organization
+An acupuncture program for the treatment of drug-addicted persons, M. O.Smith Medical Director, Substance Abuse Division, Lincoln Hospital, New York, New York; I. Khan Senior Medical Officer, Division of Mental Health, World Health Organization